illinoistech-itm/jhajek/itmd-521/tooling-assignments/Readme.md

 ## Create and Push your Readme.md

 Final step, is to clone the Private GitHub repo you have been provided with by the professor (you received an invite email to it).
-If you already have a private repo provided by the professor from a previous class, just create a new folder named **itmt-430**, no spaces!
+If you already have a private repo provided by the professor from a previous class, just create a new folder named **itmd-521** or **itd-872**, no spaces!
 Ever! and push your new folder along with a Readme.md file and a folder named **images**.

 This Readme.md will contain these elements written in Markdown.
 This is a good [Markdown cheatsheet reference](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet "Markdown cheatsheet").